iammati/site-core/docs/rendering/engine.md

 ## Frontend Rendering Engine — FRE

 Using the <a href="https://github.com/iammati/site-frontend" target="_blank">site_frontend</a> TYPO3 extension,
-your Content-Elements will automatically resolve template paths and won't require you to write any kind of TypoScript like this:
+your content elements will automatically be resolved, template paths won't be required or any kind of TypoScript like this:

 ```
 tt_content.ce_rte =< lib.contentElement